ABDA Advocates for Policies Important to People Living with Behcet's Disease and with Rare Diseases

 The American Behcet's Disease Association advocates for policies affecting the lives of patients and their families.
-Our efforts aim to affect change. actively work on proposals to protect and improve key policies at the local, state and federal levels and aim to ultimately improve patient outcomes and quality of life.
+Our efforts aim to affect change, actively work on proposals to protect and improve key policies at the local, state and federal levels and ultimately improve patient outcomes and quality of life.
 Addressing issues such as access to care, treatment innovations, research and healthcare policies, the voice of patients in policy and treatment development is of utmost importance.
-As patient partners, we encourage the community to reach out to elected officials through "call to action" initiatives.
+We encourage the community to reach out to elected officials through "call to action" initiatives.

 Call to action